starlove54/stocktrends/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `npm install`.
-3. Start the application using `npm run d`.
+3. Start the application using `npm run dev`.

 ## How to Use